writememe/blog.danielteycheney.com/content/posts/blog-automation-part-two.md

 #### Merge blog post into master branch

 After the pull request is approved, it can be merged into the `master` branch.
-Please note that the merge to `master` is going to be the [event which triggers](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) the Github actions workflow.
+Please note that the merge to `master` is going to be the [event which triggers](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) the GitHub Actions workflow.

 ### Automated steps

-As mentioned above, the build and deployment of my blog site as part of this first iteration is performed using Github Actions.
+As mentioned above, the build and deployment of my blog site as part of this first iteration is performed using GitHub Actions.

-I will refer to snippets of code, so please use the [copy on my Github repo](https://github.com/writememe/blog.danielteycheney.com/blob/master/.github/workflows/main.yml) which will display with line numbers included as a reference when following along:
+I will refer to snippets of code, so please use the [copy on my GitHub repo](https://github.com/writememe/blog.danielteycheney.com/blob/master/.github/workflows/main.yml) which will display with line numbers included as a reference when following along:

 ```yaml
 ---